rust-lang/rfcs/0000-unified-machine-word-trait.md

     `checked_*` functions.

-Philosophically, one might argue that a solid trait for machine-arithmetic might pave the way for saner arithmetic hierarcies: machine-level arithmetic is seldom easily expressible in terms of abstract algebra; indeed this RFC may be said to enforce a separation of concerns in library design.
+Philosophically, one might argue that a solid trait for machine-arithmetic might pave the way for saner arithmetic hierarchies: machine-level arithmetic is seldom easily expressible in terms of abstract algebra; indeed this RFC may be said to enforce a separation of concerns in library design.

 # Detailed design